Respond to ‘I can’t breathe’ like it’s a mayday – because it is

-Will you do something to save me or are you going to watch me die?
+Will you do something to save me?

 Assess the cause of “I can’t breathe”

-If you are willing to accept that “I can’t breathe” is the verbalization of altered mental status from hypoxia, the next step is to understand what is causing the patient’s altered mental status.
+If we are willing to accept that “I can’t breathe” is the verbalization of altered mental status from hypoxia, the next step is to understand what is causing the patient’s altered mental status.
 AEIOU-TIPS, a commonly taught acronym for assessing altered mental status, or SNOT, an acronym proposed by paramedic Kevin Grange, both encourage EMTs and paramedics to consider oxygen deficiency as a cause of altered mental status.
 Specifically, the patient may be experiencing hypoxia because of illness or injury that is:

 Impairing mechanical ventilation, making it difficult to move air in and out of the lungs.

 Reducing the volume of air the patient is able to exchange with each breath.